 If the cyst refills and comes back, your doctor can do a procedure called a sclerotherapy.
-He’ll drain some of the fluid from the spermatocele.
-Then he’ll use a substance that causes the sac to fill with scar tissue.
+Your doctor will drain some of the fluid from the spermatocele.
+Then they’ll use a substance that causes the sac to fill with scar tissue.
 This tissue could lower the risk of the spermatocele coming back.
 But it can damage the epididymis.
-Your doctor may only suggest this option if you’re not interested in having children.
+Your doctor may suggest this option only if you’re not interested in having children.

 In rare cases (if the spermatocele is getting in the way of your daily life), your doctor could remove it through surgery.
-He’ll numb the area, make a small incision (cut) in your scrotum or groin, and remove the growth.
+Your doctor will numb the area, make a small incision (cut) in your scrotum or groin, and remove the growth.